UST-Robotics-Team/Software-Tutorial-2025-Notes/tutorial-1-basic-io/Homework.md

 Additional functions of buttons:
 - When `BTN1` is pressed (long), clear the inputted dots and dashs up to the previous space character. **(@1)** \
-(@0.5 if delete less or more than required, @0 if nothing is deleted)
+(@0.5 if delete more/less than required, @0 if nothing is deleted)
 - When `BTN2` is pressed (long), clear everything.  **(@1)** \
-(@0.5 if removes something, but not everything)
+(@0.5 if removes something, but not everything, @0 if nothing is deleted)

 ### Part 3: Outputs